 Award-Winning Trail and Greenway Projects

 Winners of the Annual Achievement Awards are recognized for outstanding use of Recreational Trails Program funds.
-The award winners were recognized in Washington, D.C. on June 15, 2011 at the U.S. House of Representatives Rayburn Office Building, during the annual celebration of Great Outdoors Week.
+The award winners were recognized in Washington, D.C. on June 15, 2011 at the U.S. House of Representatives Rayburn Office Building.
 The awards are sponsored by the Coalition for Recreational Trails.

 Learn more about the Recreational Trails Program